joshcodes42/joshcodes42/README.md

-## Hello, World! 👋
+## Hello, World! 🙇‍♂️
 My name's Joshua.
-I like to design AI, fly planes, and code self-flying planes (don't tell the FAA though).
-My
+I like to design AI, fly planes, and code self-flying planes (don't tell the FAA).

+I teach machines for the love of the game.
+What is the game?
+For me, it's optimizing lightweight and energy-efficient ML models to their fullest extent possible.
+Let's save lives AND the environment!

+I'm currently working on **Biscuit**
 <!--
 **joshcodes42/joshcodes42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.